Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 This plugin contains an optional native component, which speeds up some operations such as sculpting the terrain.
 However, at time of writing, a prebuilt binary is built-in only on `Windows` and `Linux`, I'm not yet able to build for other platforms so you may need to do it yourself, until I can provide an official one.

 Before doing this, it's preferable to close the Godot editor so it won't lock the library files.
-Note that these steps are very similar to GDNative C++ development, which repeats parts of this tutorial: https://docs.godotengine.org/en/3.2/tutorials/plugins/gdnative/gdnative-cpp-example.html
+Note that these steps are very similar to GDNative C++ development, which repeats parts of [Godot's documentation](https://docs.godotengine.org/en/3.2/tutorials/plugins/gdnative/gdnative-cpp-example.html).

 ### Building instructions

 To build the library, you will need to install the following:

 - Python 3.6 or later
 - The SCons build system
 - A C++ compiler